keenanjohnson/keenanjohnson/README.md

 ### Current Projects
 - I'm building a large network of [open-source, low-cost, CO2 Gas Detection Sensors](https://github.com/keenanjohnson/ghg-gas-cloud).
 These sensor units will enable many to contribute to the work on climate by contributing to the world's largest greenhouse gas database.
-- I'm building a new [pre-accelerator](https://www.notion.so/Pre-Accelerator-One-Pager-741b8923d7d745118f4a0d6b01b834d8) that will coach startup founders through the early critical planning and decisions made at the highest leverage time in the business.

 ### Past Work Highlights:
 - Led an electric aircraft engineering team that delivered the world’s longest flying, fully electric UAV to prove it was possible to create useful zero-emissions aircraft